swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 If a child with previously consent given by parents turns 18 and they (the now adult child) do not send back the Informed Consent as adults according to the rules of sending out the IC for adults, the consent must be changed from ‘Present’ to ‘absent (other)/ reminder process closed’ with date of their 18th birthday.

 The procedure to change a consent from ‘present’ to ‘absent (other)/reminder process closed’ is:

 #.
 Add consent and as consent status choose absent (awaiting) and as date the 18th birthday
 #.
 As person responsible to provide consent choose ‘patient’
 #.
 Fill in the attempts made to clarify the IC in the comments

 .. image:: Consent18.png

-If there is no reply from the patient until the reminder process is closed:
+If there is no reply from the patient until the reminder process is closed: add a new consent where you indicate absent (other)/reminder process closed as consent status.

-#.	add a new consent where you indicate absent (other)/reminder process closed as consent status.
-If it does not appear in the drop down section, i.e. because you enter the IC form absent (awaiting) and absent (other) in one go, chose ‘create and search’ and open the patient again or refresh the page.
+.. note:: If it does not appear in the drop down section, i.e. because you enter the IC form absent (awaiting) and absent (other) in one go, chose ‘create and search’ and open the patient again or refresh the page.

 .. image:: Consent18_2.png